Expenses

 Can private foundations pay for food at board meetings?

-IRS guidelines state that the furnishing of food or beverages cannot be lavish or extravagant but a proper meal from a good restaurant is just fine.
-As long as the meal is reasonable it can be treated as an incidental benefit and does not trigger the self-dealing rules or count as compensation of any kind.
+According to IRS guidelines, the provision of food or beverages should not be lavish or extravagant, but a proper meal from a reputable restaurant is generally considered acceptable.
+As long as the meal expenses are reasonable, they are treated as an incidental benefit and do not trigger self-dealing rules or count as compensation.

 Other questions about